christianjianelli/yaai_cloud/docs/README.md

   **Disclaimer:** ABAP AI tools Cloud is experimental and released under the MIT License.
 It is provided "as is", without warranty of any kind, express or implied.
 This means you use these tools at your own risk, and the authors are not liable for any damages or issues arising from their use.

 ## Prerequisites
  - **SAP ABAP Cloud**: You need an SAP BTP ABAP environment or SAP S/4HANA Cloud ABAP environment (a.k.a.
-Embedded Steampunk) .
+Embedded Steampunk).
  - **abapGit**: Ensure that `abapGit Repositories Eclipse ADT Plug-In` is installed.
 You can find all information on the SAP Help website: https://help.sap.com/docs/btp/sap-business-technology-platform/working-with-abapgit?locale=en-US

 ## User Interface - ABAP AI Chat
 In a BTP ABAP environment, the user interface must be a web application.
-ABAP AI tools Cloud includes a basic chat interface that you can use immediately or make a copy and change it to fit your requirements.
+ABAP AI tools Cloud includes a basic chat interface that you can use immediately or create a copy and modify it to fit your requirements.

 While ABAP AI tools Cloud does not directly provide a SAPUI5 or SAP Fiori Elements chat user interface, this documentation explains how to integrate an ABAP AI chat into a SAPUI5 Freestyle application or a SAP Fiori Elements application.